endurabyte/nreq/README.md

 If either the project does not have a copyleft license or your company grosses more than $1 million USD annually, you **must purchase a commercial license**.

 We expect `NReq` to bring sigificant, quantifiable value to your enterprise projects.
-Purchasing a license also enables us to offer dedicated professional support.
+The largest projects benefit the most from the rigor of treating requirements, risks, design, and more as formal artifacts.
+Purchasing a license also enables us to offer you dedicated professional support.

 Pricing table is below.
 Please [contact us](mailto:sales@endurabyte.com) to request a quote.